 In this section we detail the options you'll have when setting up a policy, alongside factors outside of your control that will affect the cost of your policy.

 Level of cover you need

 Firstly, the level of cover you need will play a significant role in the ultimate cost of your policy.
 For example, if you're a high earner and have substantial commitments you can expect the cost of your policy to be relative.
-As with any type of insurance it always pays to speak to a broker and compare providers to make sure you're getting the best terms and prices.
+As with any type of insurance it always pays to speak to a business protection broker and compare providers to make sure you're getting the best terms and prices.

 When you set up your policy there will be several types of premium you can choose from, each with their pros and cons and associated cost implications.